Description

 The car has a government biennial inspection certificate valid until January 2028.

-In 2008 a stainless steel exhaust system was installed, but the original exhaust has been preserved as well.
+In 2008, a stainless steel exhaust system was installed, but the original exhaust has been preserved as well.

-The car is fitted with Pirelli PZero tyres, which have new tread but date back to 2009.
+The car is fitted with Pirelli P Zero tyres, which have new tread but date back to 2009.

-There are some minor bodywork defects on the spoiler and the front grille area, and a small crack in the plastic cover of the front left headlight assembly (indicator/ position lights); inside, there is slight wear on the left side of the driver’s seat backrest.
+There are some minor bodywork defects on the spoiler and the front grille area, and a small crack in the plastic cover of the front left light assembly (indicator/ position lights); inside, there is slight wear on the left side of the driver’s seat backrest.

-Regular servicing has always been carried out at authorised Ferrari service centres, specifically: 1, 000 km service (18/ 03/ 1988), 10, 000 km service (28/ 04/ 1988), 20, 000 km service (11/ 07/ 1988), 30, 000 km service (31/ 07/ 1989), 60, 000 km service (22/ 12/ 2004), 70, 000 km service (23/ 05/ 2008), 80, 000 km service (13/ 06/ 2023).
+Regular maintenance has always been carried out at authorised Ferrari service centres, specifically: 1, 000 km service (18/ 03/ 1988), 10, 000 km service (28/ 04/ 1988), 20, 000 km service (11/ 07/ 1988), 30, 000 km service (31/ 07/ 1989), 60, 000 km service (22/ 12/ 2004), 70, 000 km service (23/ 05/ 2008), 80, 000 km service (13/ 06/ 2023).

 During all recent services, the timing belts were replaced.